axaq/traviso-website/_posts/2015-03-15-basic-isometric-world.md

 ___

-> **NOTE:** This document has been updated with the realese of <a href="https://github.com/axaq/traviso.js/releases" target="_blank">v1.0.0</a>.
+> **NOTE:** This document has been updated.
 XML files are no longer in use and instead we have json files for map data.

 Creating an isometric world with Traviso is pretty straightforward.
 Here is what u need: